A new, larger-than-life public art installation is adding some vibrant color to the otherwise drab desert near Las Vegas.

 The neon rocks artwork was five years in the making and cost $3.5 million.
 It was privately funded, so don’t have a freak-out.

-It’s an eye-catching new attraction, and naturally we droned the living hell out of it.
+It’s an eye-catching new attraction, and naturally we droned the living hell out of these “rainbow rocks.”

 Then again, when you wait for something to open officially, it’s not really a security breach.
 So, screw that.

 Seven Magic Mountains (we’re assuming Six Flags isn’t litigious), is easily seen from the I-15 freeway, the main artery connecting California to Las Vegas.

 A recent survey by the Las Vegas Convention and Visitor Authority says 57% of Las Vegas visitors in 2015 arrived by ground transportation, and 29% of all Las Vegas visitors come from California, so that means a metric hell-ton of people are going to be enjoying Seven Magic Mountains during their drive.